 5. When in doubt, go longer and thicker when picking out a wig

-They tend to look fake and crummy – like they were made with hair that was cut off after a haircut that fell on the floor.
+- They tend to look fake and crummy.
+A bit like they were made with hair that was cut off after a haircut that fell on the floor.
 Just a fact.
-This is especially true as you can normally see the wig cap underneath the hair layers of thin wigs easily – they’re just poor quality.
+This is especially true as you can normally see the wig cap underneath the hair layers of thin wigs easily.
+They’re just poor quality.
 So avoid these whenever possible.

 Hopefully this gives you some useful tips for picking out that perfect wig for your upcoming cosplay and definitely be sure to check out the shops listed on our new Recommended Wig Shops page for some high quality, gush-worthy wigs (no seriously, these suppliers always have wigs that I can’t stop gushing over – they’re so soft, thick, and just ugh, the colors are perfect)!
 These stores have wonderful selections of wigs, not to mention some awesome tools to help you style them as well.
 Also, any of them have other accessories you can use to bring your cosplay to life as well!
 So what are you waiting for?
 Grab your card and go shopping to find the right cosplay wig that’s perfect for you!

 Next time, we’ll be checking out an awesome list of fabric stores that are perfect sources of materials for cosplayers.
 Till then, stay rad and good luck finding the right cosplay wig for your next project!